 I point this out in a previous post about visor fogging and in snowmobile magazine articles.
 Especially when the mercury plummets and your head and face are pumping out the heat inside your helmet to stay warm.
 Or if you’ve been playing hard in the snow conditions and your body’s really putting out the heat.
 Staying fog-free is even more of a challenge on your prescription or sunglasses lenses.
-Either way, fogging up obscures clear vision on your snow machine, which is both frustrating and a serious snowmobile safety concern during snowmobile vacations.
+Either way, fogging up obscures clear vision on your snow machine.
+It’s both frustrating and a serious snowmobile tour safety concern during snowmobile vacations.

-Electric visors and helmet vents can do their part to keep the atmosphere inside your helmet balanced to combat fogging, but the real secret is to stop your exhaled breath from making contact with your visor and lenses, and this means serious breath deflection.
+Electric visors and helmet vents can do their part to keep the atmosphere inside your helmet balanced to combat fogging.
+But the real secret is to stop your exhaled breath from making contact with your visor and lenses.
+And this means serious breath deflection.

-While many helmets come with built in deflectors, I’ve never found one that fit my face tightly enough to seal all the air gaps that allow my breath to escape inside the helmet to cause fogging.
-That’s because these apparatus are not fitted to my face and operate separately and independently of it.
-In fact, the only sure way I’ve found of directing my breath away from my visor and lenses is with a No-Fog® High Performance Breath Deflector.
+Many helmets come with built in deflectors.
+But I’ve never found one that fit my face tightly enough to seal all the air gaps.
+These spaces allow my breath to escape inside the helmet to cause fogging.
+That’s because these shields are not fitted to my face.
+In fact, they operate separately and independently of it.
+So the only sure way I’ve found of directing my breath away from my visor and lenses is with a No-Fog® High Performance Breath Deflector.

-My No Fog Mask fits easily under my helmet and fastens with Velcro at the back and by a strap that goes over my head (some models have adjustable straps).
-Then, with my jaw squarely ensconced in the comfortable No Fog chin cup, the whole apparatus stays put until I remove it, regardless of how I may turn my head while riding.
+My No Fog Mask fits easily under my helmet.
+It fastens with Velcro at the back and by a strap that goes over my head (some models have adjustable straps).
+Then, my jaw squarely ensconces itself in the comfortable No Fog chin cup.
+And the whole apparatus stays put until I remove it, regardless of how I may turn my head while riding.

 Riders who get claustrophobic with anything over their face may take a while to get used to a No Fog Mask.
 But if the alternative is fogging up, it’s worth the effort.
-The only other inconvenience is that I have to take my helmet off to remove my No Fog Mask, so it’s easier to leave my lid on during short riding breaks.
+The only other inconvenience is that I have to take my helmet off to remove my No Fog Mask.
+So it’s easier to leave my lid on during short riding breaks.
 This requires some extra care when snacking or sipping a drink (or smoking a cigarette for those that do).
 I’ve also found it wise to carry a spare No Fog with me just in case I lose one.

-If you want any more information, check out the Tech Tips and Frequently Asked Questions (FAQ) section on the No-Fog website – and then click on “Where to Buy” and scroll down to the Retail Buyers section.
-And by the way, I also use my No Fog Mask for face protection when riding my Sea Doo personal watercraft on chilly summer mornings! #ontariosnowtrails #gosnowmobilingontario #FXRintrepid
+If you want any more information, check out the Tech Tips and Frequently Asked Questions (FAQ) section on the No-Fog website.
+Then click on “Where to Buy” and scroll down to the Retail Buyers section.
+And by the way, I also use my No Fog Mask for face protection when riding my Sea Doo personal watercraft on chilly summer mornings!

 Check out other product reviews.